Chart Color Schemes

 Quakers Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Quakers Hill has high cultural diversity, with 45.2% of its population born overseas and 45.8% speaking a language other than English at home.
-Christianity is the main religion in Quakers Hill, comprising 47.8% of its population.
-Hinduism is overrepresented compared to Greater Sydney, making up 17.2% of Quakers Hill's population versus 20.2%.
+Quakers Hill has a high level of cultural diversity, with 45.2% of its population born overseas and 45.8% speaking a language other than English at home.
+Christianity is the dominant religion in Quakers Hill, comprising 47.8% of the population.
+However, Hinduism shows significant overrepresentation in Quakers Hill, making up 17.2% compared to the regional average of 20.2%.

 Frequently Asked Questions - Diversity